AC motor: Repulsion motor

 Repulsion motors are wound-rotor single-phase AC motors that are a type of induction motor.
 In a repulsion motor, the armature brushes are shorted together rather than connected in series with the field, as is done with universal motors.
 By transformer action, the stator induces currents in the rotor, which create torque by repulsion instead of attraction as in other motors.
 Several types of repulsion motors have been manufactured, but the repulsion-start induction-run (RS-IR) motor has been used most frequently.
 The RS-IR motor has a centrifugal switch that shorts all segments of the commutator so that the motor operates as an induction motor once it is close to full speed.
 Some of these motors also lift the brushes out of contact with source voltage regulation.
 Repulsion motors were developed before suitable motor starting capacitors were available, and few repulsion motors are sold as of 2005.

 Exterior rotor

 Where speed stability is important, some AC motors (such as some Papst motors) have the stator on the inside and the rotor on the outside to optimize inertia and cooling.
+Exterior rotors are also common in ceiling fan motors.